coding-boot-camp/friendly-parakeet/README.md

 WHEN prompted for the length of the password✔️

-THEN I choose a length of at least 8 characters and no more than 128 characters
+THEN I choose a length of at least 8 characters and no more than 128 characters✔️

 WHEN asked for character types to include in the password